MohammadrezaNarimaniUCDavis/Livox_Mid40_Interactive_Tool/README.md

 ## 🖼️ Sample Full-Density Point Cloud

-Below is a photo showing a point cloud captured with the interactive tool when the MID‑40 sensor was left running for approximately **50 minutes**.
+Below is a photo showing a point cloud captured with the interactive tool when the MID‑40 sensor was left running for approximately **50 seconds**.
 This demonstrates the sustained, high-density sampling you can achieve:

 <img src="Test_Lab_PointCloud_Photo.png" alt="Sample Point Cloud Capture" width="700px">